NicJC/nicspics/content/random/shakespear/index.md

 <br></br>

 <p>
 Shakespear Regional Park is another national park with many walks and bushes !
+Not far from Auckland CBD!
 </p>
 <p>
 <b>